"About Sarah & Sparky"

 Since then it has been a story of phenomenal success.T he Velvet Glove is the fifth wine of theirs to be awarded 99 points by the Wine Advocate.
 The Carnival of Love has been in the Wine Spectator’s Top Ten wines in the World three times including being #2, and has also been #1 in Australia.

 A mere eighteen months after being down to their last $17, Sarah and Sparky were able to buy a beautiful property with stunning views, a winery, and 114 acres of vineyards on the magic Seaview Ridge in McLaren Vale, home of most of the iconic McLaren Vale wines.

-During the last three years they have modernised and upgraded the winery, pulled out unwanted grape varieties and replanted with Shiraz, installed a watering system, implemented the Vineyard Watering Programme, and moved the city office to the winery.
+During the first three years they modernised and upgraded the winery, pulled out unwanted grape varieties and replanted with Shiraz, installed a watering system, implemented the Vineyard Watering Programme, and moved the city office to the winery.
 They now have 50 permanent staff, joined by another twenty in vintage.

 Their success has been built on following their passions, and by working from the heart.
 Sparky loves his vines, and for the three months before harvest you will find him sitting under the gum trees with the viticulture team, squashing the grapes and tasting the juices, to work out how much water should be put on the vines in the next half week, and when the grapes should be picked.